jackd/jackd.github.io/_posts/2021-08-25-doherty-init.md

 - "Whether you start at 30 cases or 800 cases, you can still open up safely."
 - "The model which was published and is widely available is applicable to whether you start with 30 cases or 800... the model still holds whether you start on low numbers or high numbers."

-Having recently looked into the Doherty modelling, these statements surprised me, so I decided to investigate further.
+Having recently looked into the Doherty modelling, these statements surprised me.
+I decided to investigate further.

 ## TL;DR

 - Basic modelling shows total case numbers should be roughly proportional to the initial infections assuming optimal contact tracing assumptions and continued vaccinations.
-- Figures from the Doherty report indicate opening at 800 initial cases even with 75-80% vaccination would lead to an order of magnitude more cases than opening at 30 cases with 70% vaccination.
+- Figures from the Doherty report indicate opening at 800 initial cases with 70% vaccination would be worse than opening at 50% vaccination and 30 cases.
 - Optimal contact tracing would be significantly more difficult with more initial cases, leading to a regime change resulting in orders of magnitude more cases.
+- Results in the Doherty report indicate that relaxing restrictions at 70% vaccination depend on the initial number of cases:
+  - 30: peak daily cases around 200, negligible ICU admissions, less than 1 death per day.
+  - 800: peak daily cases around 1,000,000, ICU capacity break, peak deaths over 100 per day.

 ## Disclaimer